georgevargas/GUI-APP-for-Moteus-Motor-Control/readme.md

 sudo udevadm trigger --subsystem-match=tty

+This program needs to be opened the first time with qt creator so it can be built for your system.
+After running the program once, desktop shortcut may be created to run the program after that.
+The The executable file is in a folder qt creates called build-MotorQT_threaded-Desktop-Debug.
+The executable file is called MotorQT_threaded.

 If you don't have qt creator it can be installed as follows;

 Install Qt on Ubuntu